-With the accomplishment of FAWCO's incorporation, negotiations were begun to obtain tax-exempt status.
+With the incorporation of FAWCO, negotiations were begun to obtain taxexempt status.

 Three new clubs joined FAWCO: AWC Luxembourg, AWC Surrey and the U.S. Women's Club of Fyn, Denmark.
 Also attending the Conference were guest observers from Bonn and Bern whose clubs joined FAWCO shortly afterward.